 Editor says, what if the Bourbons had made it to safety?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.

 Editor says, in authoring this article we explore an idea from guest historian Jackie Speel.